 Of course, that’s not what we wanted.
 He needed to know these equations regardless of the order in which they were presented.
 So we had to mix up the order.

 Mixing up the equations did throw him off at first.
 But with a lot of patience and review, he learned them quite well.

-Although your child may have different needs, I tend to think that most children with autism need that orderly presentation at first.
-I believe it gives them an organized, better understanding of the math facts.
+Although your child may have different needs, I believe that most children with autism need that orderly presentation at first.
+It gives them an organized, better understanding of the math facts.

-But once he learns them in that order, I would suggest mixing them up to be sure he knows them regardless of the order in which you present them.
+But once they learn them in that order, I would suggest mixing them up to be sure they know them regardless of the order in which you present them.